def-gthill/lexurgy/doc/source/sc-dsl.rst

 Diacritics
 ~~~~~~~~~~

-The IPA indicates some features explicitly using diacritics: /ʰ/ always
+The IPA indicates some features explicitly using diacritics: [ʰ]
-indicates aspiration, /ː/ makes a vowel long, and / ̥ / makes a sound voiceless.
+indicates aspiration, [ː] makes a vowel long, and [ ̥ ] makes a sound voiceless.

 You can declare these in Lexurgy like this::